isotopp/isotopp.github.io/content/posts/2021-11-22-arista-type-7-passwords.md

 $ make -j6
 ```

-We need to build for 32-bit, but on a 64-bit machine.
+A minor roadbump: We need to build for 32-bit, but on a 64-bit machine.
-The compile-flag `-m32` does that, but it will fail due to some missing includes, until we install `gcc-multilib` as shown above.
+The compile-flag `-m32` does that, but it will fail due to some missing includes until we install `gcc-multilib` as shown above.
-We can then download the old version of Python, and quickly build it with the required flags for 32-bit support.
+We can then download the old version of Python, and build it with the required flags for 32-bit support.

-The `libtac.so.0` we could copy off the switch, but things then escalate quickly, because that in turn loads even more libraries, most of which we don't have.
+The `libtac.so.0` we could copy off the switch.
+If we try, things escalate quickly .
+That is, because that `.so` in turn loads even more libraries, most of which we don't have access to.
 And if we had them, they might load even more dependencies.

 Looking into Ghidra again, we know that the code we are interested in does not really depend on `libtac,so.0`.
 `cbcEncrypt()` itself does, but only if something goes wrong and an exception is being raised,
-but at this stage we only want `getHashedKey()`.
+but at this stage of our investigation we only want `getHashedKey()`.

 Following the guide from 16 years ago, we can quickly write some code to `dlopen()` the library: